 First of all, the NSG uses so-called Port Groups.
 These port groups define, which of the interfaces you create on the NSG are mapped to the physical interfaces.

 The screenshot shows the settings on the Nebula Cloud Center which you can do related to Port Groups.
 All interfaces are either mapped to Port Group 1 or 2, and the groups are linked to the physical interface.

-Pressing the "Edit"-Button will lead to edit the interface parameters, such as DHCP Servers, Options, DNS, IP address etc. - here an example of a LAN1 configuration, using Google-Public DNS server as the DNS server for the clients connected to the USG:
+Pressing the "Edit"-Button will lead to editing the interface parameters, such as DHCP Servers, Options, DNS, IP address, etc. - here an example of a LAN1 configuration, using Google-Public DNS server as the DNS server for the clients connected to the USG:

 For more information on the definition of the parameters, please check first the support guide for the Nebula Control Center: Nebula CC > HELP > Online Documentation > NCC User's Guide (including AP, switch and gateway monitoring & configuration) (Page 129 onwards)

 An interface can also be set as a "Guest"-Interface.
 Guest interfaces will only be allowed by the internal firewall rules to surf the web, and will block any approach of clients communicating with each other as well as communicating across multiple interfaces: